Kaʻiulani: Matchmaking and engagement rumors

 During his 1881 world tour, Kalākaua held a secret meeting with Emperor Meiji and proposed to unite the two nations in an alliance with an arranged marriage between his 5-year-old niece Kaʻiulani and the 13-year-old Prince Yamashina Sadamaro.
+(Note: Also known as Prince Fushimi Sadamaro, Prince Komatsu or finally Prince Higashifushimi Yorihito due to his various adoption into different ōke cadet branches of the Japanese imperial house.)
 From extant letters to the king, both by Prince Sadamaro, upon the advice of his adoptive father, and by Japanese foreign minister Inoue Kaoru declined the proposal on behalf of the government of Japan.
 In February 1893, the Japanese Imperial Navy gunboat Naniwa was docked at Pearl Harbor with the Japanese prince on board.
 Rumors circulated in the American press that the Japanese considered intervening militarily.

 From 1893 until her death, rumors of whom Kaʻiulani would wed circulated in the American and Hawaiian press, and on one occasion she was pressured by Queen Liliʻuokalani to marry.
 When Clive Davies, son of Kaʻiulani's guardian Theo H. Davies, was a student at Massachusetts Institute of Technology in 1893, he was rumored to be Kaʻiulani's fiancé.
 Although the princess had stayed with the family occasionally while she was in England, her father said there was no engagement between the two young people and the rumors were "absurd and preposterous".
 In spite of the denial, the rumors persisted for a time.
 However, Clive was engaged to Edith Fox, daughter of civil engineer Francis Fox, between 1896 and 1898 while he resided in Honolulu and handled his father's business.
 Another rumor, which circulated after Kaʻiulani's return to Hawaii, said she was to marry Clive's brother George Davies.
 Members of Kaʻiulani's household denied this.